logaan/compiling-wasm/Readme.md

 # Experiments

 - [ ] If a language (like grain) compiles to wasm, but not wasm components how much of a hassle is it to add the component layer?
-- [ ] Time how long it takes to count to a billion.
+- [x] Time how long it takes to count to a billion.
+  - About 2 seconds using wepl
+  - 5.6s in the browser
 - [ ] Can you compile wasm in a browser window and have it dynamically loaded and run?
 - [ ] Can you get good stack traces?
 - [ ] Can you step through with a debugger?